-Before each sprint begins, the stakeholders need to plan what will be accomplished by each person during that sprint, how it will be achieved, and assess the task load.
+Before each sprint begins, the stakeholders need to hold a sprint planning meeting to determine what will be accomplished by each person during that sprint, how it will be achieved, and assess the task load.
 It’s important to share the load evenly among team members so they can accomplish their assigned tasks during the sprint.

 To help your team accomplish their tasks during each sprint and assess whether any changes need to be made, hold short daily meetings.
 During these meetings, each team member will briefly talk about what they accomplished the day before and what they will be working on that day.

 These daily meetings should be only 15 minutes long.
 They aren’t meant to be extended problem-solving sessions or a chance to talk about general news items.
 Some teams will even hold these meetings standing up to keep it brief.

 After the end of each sprint, your team will hold two meetings: first, you will hold a sprint review with the project stakeholders to show them the finished product.
 This is an important part of keeping open communication with stakeholders.
 An in-person or video conference meeting allows both groups to build a relationship and discuss product issues that arise.